 While we have known about the highest elevation vineyards in Napa Valley for many years, we finally took some time to pinpoint the highest vines on each of these properties.
 For reference the highest vineyards in Napa Valley are:

-The highest vineyard site in Napa County is the Harris Blue Ridge Vineyard planted to Zinfandel; their highest vines are at an elevation of 2,742 feet and are located on the Napa/Solano County line.
+The highest vineyard in Napa County is the Harris Blue Ridge Vineyard planted to Zinfandel; their highest vines are at an elevation of 2,742 feet and are located on the Napa/Solano County line.
+It takes about an hour to reach this property from downtown Napa.
+The views from this ridge are stunning in all directions; this is truly a special site.
 GPS coordinates of the highest vines: 38.4121411, -122.1149301.
-The vast majority of this site is in Napa County with a very small section crossing the county line into Solano.
-We say vineyard site, because this property got hit hard in the LNU Lightning Complex fires of 2020 and we are not sure the vineyard is still being maintained.
-We will make a trip back up here sometime in spring 2025 to verify.
+The vast majority of this vineyard is in Napa County with a very small section crossing the county line into Solano.
+This 26-acre property got hit hard in the LNU Lightning Complex fires of 2020.
+Much of the approximately 13-acre vineyard is head pruned and remarkably dry farmed.
+Regusci Vineyard Management oversees the viticulture operations for this vineyard.

 The second highest vineyard in Napa Valley is Altezia, owned by Merryvale (formerly Lampyridae Vineyard) with vines topping out at 2,625 feet near the summit of Mt.
 Veeder with the majority of their blocks above 2,500 feet.
 GPS coordinates of the highest vines: 38.37474, -122.44605.